-Q14: For FHA-insured borrowers that have upcoming 10-year anniversaries from the date of final closing, will HUD delay the requirement for ordering a Project Capital Needs Assessments (PNCA) in light of the COVID-19 pandemic?
+Q18: For FHA-insured borrowers that have upcoming 10-year anniversaries from the date of final closing, will HUD delay the requirement for ordering a Project Capital Needs Assessments (PNCA) in light of the COVID-19 pandemic?

-A: Due to the COVID-19 pandemic, Multifamily Housing is allowing the postponement of regular 10-year PCNA updates (as outlined in Section 10.10 of the MAP Guide) until September 30, 2020, for properties with PCNA reports that are due between March 15 and September 30, 2020.
+A: Due to the COVID-19 pandemic, the postponement of regular 10-year PCNA updates (as outlined in Section 10.10 of the Multifamily Accelerated Processing (MAP) Guide) is further extended until May 31, 2021 for properties with PCNA reports that are due between March 15, 2020 and May 31, 2021.
 This postponement will allow for additional time for the scheduling, conducting, and submitting of the 10-year PCNA.

-Q15: May Section 8 HAP owners and agents temporarily stop reducing their vouchers to offset Residual Receipts as a precaution against COVID-19 expenses?
+Q19: May Section 8 HAP owners and agents temporarily stop reducing their vouchers to offset Residual Receipts as a precaution against COVID-19 expenses?

-A: HUD will temporarily permit suspension of Residual Receipts Housing Assistance Payment (HAP) offsets, as outlined in Notice H12-14 and Handbook 4350.1 Chapter 25, section 10, in certain circumstances.
-All Project Rental Assistance Contracts (PRACs) may suspend offsets for Residual Receipts through December 31, 2020.
+A: HUD will temporarily permit suspension of Residual Receipts Housing Assistance Payment (HAP) offsets, as outlined in Notice H 2012-14 and Handbook 4350.1 Chapter 25, section 10, in certain circumstances.
+All Project Rental Assistance Contracts (PRACs) may suspend offsets for Residual Receipts through December 31, 2021.
 Owners of properties receiving Section 8 HAP assistance payments must receive approval in advance to suspend offset payments.
-Asset Management Division Directors in the Multifamily Regional and Satellite Offices are authorized to suspend such offsets through December 31, 2020, for properties where COVID-19 expenses are anticipated to exceed available resources.
-After December 31, 2020, all properties must offset HAP vouchers for all Residual Receipts in excess of the minimum allowed retainable balance.
+Asset Management Division Directors in the Multifamily Regional and Satellite Offices are authorized to suspend such offsets through December 31, 2021, for properties where COVID-19 expenses are anticipated to exceed available resources.
+After December 31, 2021, all properties must offset HAP vouchers for all Residual Receipts in excess of the minimum allowed retainable balance.